right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 #4.
 How would you describe your experience with us?

 This open-ended question allows people to share the summary of their experience with you.
-As a result, you, as a brand, can get an insight into different experiences that may be a mix of both good and bad, which will help you understand what’s working and what’s preventing you from reaching your goals.
+As a result, you, can get an insight into different experiences that may be a mix of both good and bad, which will help you understand what's working and what's preventing you from reaching your goals.

 For example, in a retail store, the customers may express how they would like to avail of the discount on-premises instead of just on the web.
 This information can help you refine your offerings and eliminate challenges.